Characterization of surface motion patterns in highly deformable soft tissue organs from dynamic MRI: An application to assess 4D bladder motion: Discussion and conclusion

-To analyze descriptors' performances, we have deformed the bladder volume in the static MRI scan for one subject to simulate a biologically plausible model of abnormal shape trajectory using the LEPF (this aimed to control the deformation kinematics).
-The results of our experiments on several descriptors show the efficiency and the numerical stability of the proposed shape descriptor for the characterization of surface dynamics for which the efficiency and numerical stability were particularly assessed from its application on a perfectly cyclic nonlinear shape trajectory with a large deformation depth and long-term time variations (see Fig~\ref{fig:temporal_stability2}).
+To analyze descriptors' performances, we have deformed the bladder volume in the static MRI scan for one subject to simulate a biologically plausible model of abnormal shape trajectory using the LEPF (this aimed to locally control the deformation kinematics, while providing globally nonlinear deformation).
+The results of our experiments on several descriptors show the effectiveness of the proposed shape descriptor to characterize surface dynamics through its application to this cyclic trajectory, characterized by its large deformation-depth and long-term time variations (see Fig~\ref{fig:temporal_stability2}).